Kurento/kurento/source/dev/dev_guide.rst

 Introduction
 ============

-This is an overview of the tools and technologies used by KMS:
+This is an overview of the tools and technologies used by Kurento:

 - The code is written in C and C++ languages.
 - The code style is heavily influenced by that of Gtk and GStreamer projects.
 - CMake is the build tool of choice, and is used to build all modules.
 - Source code is versioned in several GitHub repositories.
-- The officially supported platforms are Long-Term Support (*LTS*) versions of Ubuntu: **Ubuntu 16.04 (Xenial)** and **Ubuntu 18.04 (Bionic)** (64-bits only).
+- The only officially supported platforms are **Ubuntu 16.04 (Xenial)** and **Ubuntu 18.04 (Bionic)** (64-bits).
 - The GStreamer multimedia framework sits at the heart of Kurento Media Server.
-- In addition to GStreamer, KMS uses other libraries like boost, jsoncpp, libnice, etc.
+- In addition to GStreamer, Kurento uses lots of other libraries, such as Boost, jsoncpp, or libnice.